 How do you set the right tone and brand for your business without using fancy buzzwords and jargon?

-When you are telling a story your content should use words that will convey the message you want to tell.
+When you’re telling your business story you should use words that convey the message you want to share.

 Case studies are great examples of showcasing your products and services.